DragonEggLol/nationwide/README.md

 ## 📖 About

 Nationwide is a **play-by-post** strategy game where you guide a civilization from humble beginnings to galactic domination.
-Hosted via [The Powder Toy (TPT)](https://powdertoy.co.uk/) saves, coordinated through Discord, and visualized on our static site, Nationwide combines human creativity a thriving community-driven narrative.
+Hosted via [The Powder Toy (TPT)](https://powdertoy.co.uk/) saves, coordinated through Discord, and visualized on our static site, Nationwide combines human creativity with a thriving community-driven narrative.

 ---